 The airway of patients with upper cervical spine pathology may pose special problems during placement of endotracheal tubes which require expert anaesthesiologist to handle special techniques to place the endotracheal tubes.

 Magnetic resonance Imaging (MRI)

 Most paediatric patients and few adults (with dementia or claustrophobia) who require MRI for disease diagnosis, will need the help of neuroanesthesiologists to make them calm and immobile during MRI.
 In this instance, patients are given sedation or even a full general anesthesia.
 The MRI environment poses a big challenge to the anaesthesiologist as it is usually situated away from main OR.
 The Magnetic environment poses difficulty in monitoring the patients during the procedure.
-Specialised MRI compatible monitors and machine area required during this procedure.
+Specialized MRI compatible monitors and machine are required during this procedure.